 Alongside the landscape paintings that come from the walks that I’ve been doing I’ve been making a series of images of men.
 All taken from Bewick prints they are isolated from their background and any other people, painted in monochrome, clinging to sticks and trees.

-On one wall of the studio I have made a life-sized version of the wall in the bedroom at Cherryburn and am beginning to work out the placement of all the paintings.
+On one wall of the studio I have made a life-sized version of the wall in the bedroom at Cherryburn to work out the placement of all the paintings and the titles.